rbourgeois33/rbourgeois33.github.io/docs/posts/post1.md

     A(i) += tmp;
 });
 ```
 **Note**: Since each thread uses the same values of B as it's neighbors, shared memory could be used to further improve performance.
-However, this kernel is simple enough so that caches probably already do a enough good job.
+However, this kernel is simple enough so that caches probably already do a good job.

 With this simple change, we went from 60R, 30W per thread to 31R, 1W.
 You might think that it is such an obvious thing to avoid that it is not even worth talking about it.
 But I disagree !
 Often, when first porting to Kokkos, in a time limited environment, we simply replace the e.g. `std::vector` by `Kokkos::View` in the kernel body, check functionality and move onto the next kernel, resulting in this issue hindering performance.
 Moreover, for more very long, intricate kernels with many Views, spotting and   removing redundant memory accesses is quite tedious.
 Try for e.g. [this one](https://github.com/cea-trust-platform/trust-code/blob/509d09ae94bc5189131c6f160f1d42f6024cfa98/src/VEF/Operateurs/Op_Conv/Op_Conv_VEF_Face.cpp#L473).
 #### Profiler diagnosis